QuiquePosada/Java-Console-Chat-App/README.md

 This program is a multithreaded program that imlpements sockets.

 <b>How to Setup :</b>
-In order to run the program, you must have Java Runtime (class file version 57.0) installed. **Meaning that it will only recognize versions up to 52.0.** In order to successfully run both the server and client programs with the different computers, you must do the following :
+In order to successfully run both the server and client programs with the different computers, you must do the following :
 <ol>
   <li>Download both <em>"Server.java"</em> and <em>"Client.java"</em></li>
-  <li>Open and edit the file <em>"Client.java"</em> and look for the ip variable, in which if you want to communicate with other computers within a local network, then you must enter the ip address of the computer that will run the <em>"Server.java"</em> file, and save it
+  <li>Open and edit the file <em>"Client.java"</em> and look for the <ip variable, in which if you want to communicate with other computers within a local network, then you must enter the ip address of the computer that will run the <em>"Server.java"</em> file, and save it
-  <li>Then, in the <b>server</b> computer, run the command "javac Server.java" or if you already have the .class file then run the command "java Server"
+  <li>Then, in the <b>server</b> computer, run the command "javac Server.java" and then run the command "java Server"
     <ul>
       <li>Then at the server computer leave that window alone and the program will run it's course</li>
     </ul></li></li>